IsaacLatta/Client-Server-Chat-Room/README.md

-# Client Server Chat Room
+# Encrypted Client Server Chat Room

 ## Description
 - This is a client server text and  peer to peer file sharing chatroom.